PaulMayer123/Seminar/_posts/2022-11-19-Boltzmann-Generatos.md

 Because of our network, we never have exactly the boltzmann distribution.
 Therefore, we need a bit of reweighting.
 The third step of the boltzmann generators.
 Statistical mechanics offer many tools to generate the wanted distribution when p<sub>x
 </sub> is sufficiently similar.
 The easiest way is w(x)=e<sup>-u(x)</sup>/p<sub>x</sub>.
-The first part is the boltzmann distribution and the second is our generated distribution.
+Where e<sup>-u(x)</sup> is the boltzmann distribution that we can compute, because we know the energy of the sample.
 To compute our statistics we use these new weights.
-And the closer the distribution is the better and more accurate the statistics.
+And the more equal the distributions are, the better and more accurate the statistics.

 - - - -

 ## Results
 Let's look at the result for the system with the dimer.
 We recall that the dimer can be closed or open.
 And these states are separated by a high energy barrier to transition from one to the other.
-In the latent space, we obtain a 76-dimensional gaussian.
+In the latent space, we obtain a 76 dimensional gaussian.
 One possible statistic is the free energy difference.
 In the following image we can see the black line that was obtained by classical sampling methods.
 The green points are samples generated with the boltzmann generators.